gini/gini-capture-sdk-android/ginicapture-accounting-network/README.md

 ------------

-To install add our Maven repo to the root build.gradle file and add it as a dependency to your app module's build.gradle along with the Gini Vision Library.
+To install add our Maven repo to the root build.gradle file and add it as a dependency to your app module's build.gradle along with the Gini Capture SDK.

 build.gradle: